maxart/omarchy-cleaner/README.md

 The script will:
 1. Check for installed packages and webapps from its removal lists
-2. Present a checklist where you can select which items to remove
+2. Present the selection interface where you can:
+   - Select which applications and webapps to remove
+   - See which items have keyboard shortcuts (⌨)
-3. Display both regular apps and webapps in separate sections
+3. Display both regular apps and webapps with clear icons (📦/🌐)
-4. Show which items have associated keyboard shortcuts (marked with ⌨)
+4. If selected items have keyboard shortcuts, ask if you want to remove them (YES/NO)
-5. Allow toggling keyboard shortcut cleanup on/off (press 'K' in selection menu)
-6. Ask for confirmation before removal
+5. Ask for final confirmation before removal
-7. Optionally remove keyboard shortcuts from `~/.config/hypr/bindings.conf`
+6. Optionally remove keyboard shortcuts from `~/.config/hypr/bindings.conf`
-8. Request sudo privileges if needed for package removal
+7. Request sudo privileges if needed for package removal
-9. Remove selected packages and webapps, showing the results
+8. Remove selected packages and webapps, showing the results

 ## Customizing the Lists